Accessible Customer Service Policy

 Staff will also be trained when changes are made to this Policy or to the Act.

-Customers who wish to provide feedback on the way MI provides goods and services to people with disabilities can reach the organization through email to firstname.lastname@example.org either directly or via MI’s website.
-All feedback will be directed to the executive assistant to the president and CEO.
-Customers can expect to hear back in three days or less.
+Customers who wish to provide feedback on the way MI provides goods and services to people with disabilities can reach the organization via email at email@example.com, either directly, or via MI’s website at www.marsinnovation.com.
+All feedback will be directed to the Manager, Corporate Affairs.
+Customers can expect to hear back in three (3) days or less.
 Complaints will be addressed according to MI’s regular complaint management procedures.

 Modifications to This or Other Policies